 - Is more flexible and provides the trader with more options

 However, these benefits comes at the "cost" of:

 - The inability to use exact limit orders

 In my opinion, these downsides are insigificant and do not materially affect the vast majority of traders.
-For most people, Forex is overwhelmingly the better option.
+For most people therefore, Forex is overwhelmingly the better option.